LAKEVIEW BOOKWORMS

 * (our library has a copy of this book-see 'Book Club' shelves-look for the green dot!)

-At the June meeting, anyone can write the names of books that they recommend for next year's discussion groups.
-We pass the list around and each member who would like to lead a discussion can put their name to a book title.
+Each person will choose a title of their choice.
+We pass the list around and members will check of their first 8 choices - plus 'classic' and 'Canadian' titles.
 We discuss a 'classic' each September and in October, we'll discuss a novel by a Canadian author (see below).
 We try to find titles of books that we have in our library or are available through the Public Library system so that everyone can easily access them.

 The Lakeview Bookworms first began October 22, 2008, two months after the opening of the library on August 31, 2008.
 Irene LeFeuvre (1941-2013) was one of original founding members who made this library possible in the first place.
 One of her wishes was to have a book club at the library.
 She would be very happy to know that the Lakeview Bookworms Book Club is still very active.
 We discuss a novel by a Canadian author each October, in memory of Irene.
 These are quotes that Irene wrote down in a notebook years ago.
 Perhaps these quotations inspired Irene to start the Library.
 Her actions continue to inspire us.